MiguelMJ/Answerable/README.md

         <img alt="code style: black" src="https://img.shields.io/badge/code%20style-black-000000.svg">
     </a>
 </p>

-Answerable is a Python program that learns from your answers in Stack Overflow and use them to find questions that you could answer.
+Answerable is a Python program that learns from your answers in Stack Overflow and use them to recommend you questions that you could answer.

 **This project is still under development.**